Mann-o/kpcafc-portal-client/README.md

 $ yarn generate
 ```

-For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).
+For a more detailed explanation on how things work, check out the [Nuxt.js documentation](https://nuxtjs.org).